-Neighborhood Revitalizer - By frequently building homes in dilapidated neighborhoods, Habitat sets the stage for further development.
-It is not uncommon for Habitat for Humanity Saint Louis to be the "trailblazer" in a neglected area.
+Neighborhood Revitalizer - HFHSL believes homeownership is a cornerstone of successful families AND communities.
+HFHSL often sets the stage for further development.
+It is not uncommon for Habitat for Humanity Saint Louis to be the "trailblazer" in an area.
 Success is also measured when our homes appraise for values that benefit the property owners around the area - which they always do.

 Family Support Services - In addition to building homes, Habitat for Humanity Saint Louis's goal is to "provide families a hand up, not a hand out."
-In preparing partner families for home ownership, we offer many self-enriching, community-oriented workshops, some of which are required and others of which are optional.
-The required workshops are: (1) Finance and Budgeting and (2) Home Maintenance and Repair.
-The optional workshops offered by Habitat for Humanity Saint Louis include: (1) Successful Parenting, (2) Domestic Violence, (3) Federation Block Unit, and (4) Community Building.
-Additionally, we facilitate the education of our partner families on the responsibilities and privileges of home ownership by working in collaboration with other not-for-profits and corporations.
+In preparing partner families for homeownership, HFHSL provides classes and workshops, some of which are required, others that are optional.
+The three required workshops are Finance, Budgeting & Credit Education; Insurance Education; and Home Maintenance.
+The optional workshops offered by HFHSL include Successful Parenting, Cooking & Nutrition, Self Enhancement, and How to be a Good Neighbor.
 Habitat for Humanity Saint Louis offers continuous support to families, assisting with many issues ranging from daycare concerns to career enhancement.
 The overall goal in the family support program is to give partner families ample preparation for home ownership, connect families with neighborhoods, and build better communities.